-During the data taking period it was observed that the LMS reference detectors are somehow still partially sensitive to the change of magnetic field from the pair spectrometer dipole.
-This change of signals was observed on the level of 1.5reference PMT signals [31].
+During the data taking period it was observed that the LMS reference detectors are somewhat sensitive to the change of magnetic field from the pair spectrometer dipole.
+This change of signals was observed on the level of 1.5% on the reference PMT signals [31].
 We plan to fix this problem by adding more magnetic insulation and/or try to replace the PMTs on the reference detectors with less sensitive photodetectors.